 \section{Preliminaries}

 We introduce the notations used throughout the paper.
 We use capital letters such as $X$ to denote a random variable and small letters such as $x$ for its value.
 Bold letters such as $\mathbf{X}$ denote a vector of random variables and superscripts such as $\mathbf{X}^{(i)}$ denote its $i$-th element.
-Calligraphic letters like $\mathcal{X}$ denote sets.
+Calligraphic letters such as $\mathcal{X}$ denote sets.
 For a given natural number $n$, $[n]$ denotes the set $\{1,2,\cdots, n\}$.

 \paragraph{Causal Graph and Skeleton} Causal graphs are probabilistic graphical models that define data-generating processes~\cite{pearl2009causality}.
 Each vertex of the graph represents a variable.
 Given a set of variables $\mathcal{V} = \{V_i, i \in [n]\}$, a directed edge from a variable $V_j$ to $V_i$ denotes that $V_i$ responds to changes in $V_j$ when all other variables are held constant.
 Variables connected to $V_i$ through directed edges are defined as the parents of $V_i$, or ``direct causes of $V_i$," and the set of all such variables is denoted by $\mathcal{P}a_{i}$.
 The skeleton of a causal graph is defined as the topology of the graph.
-The skeleton can be obtained using background knowledge or be learned using causal discovery algorithms, such as the classical constraint-based PC algorithm~\cite{spirtes2000causation} and those based on linear non-Gaussian models~\cite{shimizu2006linear}.
+The skeleton can be obtained using background knowledge or learned using causal discovery algorithms, such as the classical constraint-based PC algorithm~\cite{spirtes2000causation} and those based on linear non-Gaussian models~\cite{shimizu2006linear}.
 In this work, we assume the skeleton is given.

-\paragraph{Structural Causal Models (SCM)} In a causal graph, we can define the value of each variable $V_i$ as a function of its parents and exogenous variables.
-Formally, we have the following definition of structural causal models (SCM): let $\mathcal{V} =\{ V_i, i \in [n]\}$ be a set of endogenous(observed) variables and $\mathcal{U} =\{ U_i, i \in [n]\}$ be a set of exogenous(unobserved) variables.
+\paragraph{SCM} In a causal graph, we can define the value of each variable $V_i$ as a function of its parents and exogenous variables.
+Formally, we have the following definition of SCM: let $\mathcal{V} =\{ V_i, i \in [n]\}$ be a set of endogenous(observed) variables and $\mathcal{U} =\{ U_i, i \in [n]\}$ be a set of exogenous(unobserved) variables.
 A SCM~\cite{pearl2009causality} is defined as a set of structural equations in the form of